Washington, DC Remote Marriage Ceremony Requirements

 https://www.dccourts.gov/sites/default/files/Superior-Court-Clerks-Offices-Remote-Operations.pdf District of Columbia Courts Application for Authorization to Celebrate Marriages: https://www.dccourts.gov/services/marriage-matters

-If your guest list is shrinking to just the couple and officiant, or maybe just the couple, Washington, DC marriage laws regulate who must be in attendance, and how the ceremony is conducted.
-Here are some options to help adapt your wedding plans in Washington, DC to celebrate a COVID safe wedding.
+If you're considering an online wedding, a tiny elopement with just you and your officiant, or even a 'just us' elopement, remember that Washington, DC marriage laws regulate who must be in attendance at your ceremony, and how the ceremony is conducted.
+Here are some options to help adapt your wedding plans in Washington, DC to celebrate.

 You can livestream any activity or event, and it doesn't matter where you are in Washington, DC, what you're doing or how many people are physically present with you.
-Some of the most popular platforms include Skype, Zoom, Google Hangouts, Facebook Live, and Instagram Live.
+Some of the most popular platforms include Zoom, Google Meet, Facebook Live, and Instagram Live.

 Become a Wedding Officiant with Our Free Online Ordination!